tommcamm/bicocca-lesson-booker/README.md

 to do that run `pip install -r requirements.txt`.

-After you installed all pip dependencies and a selenium driver (see #requirements), you can run this program with `python unibooker.py <parameters>`, to see all of the available parameter run `python unibooker.py -h`.
+After you installed all pip dependencies and a selenium driver (see #requirements), you can run this program with `python unibooker.py <parameters>`, to see all the available parameter run `python unibooker.py -h`.

 If you want to use env variables for storing auth info instead of inserting them every time you run this program You will need to create an `.env` inside the project working directory with the following content: